lgbt-foundation/whitepaper/whitepaper.md

 The LGBT Foundation is a socially-minded company, committed to galvanizing the LGBT community by creating a real "pink dollar" economic ecosystem and through its corporate social responsibility program, LGBT Impact.

-### How Blockchain Can Help
+## THE LGBT TOKEN

+> **We established the LGBT Foundation to issue and govern the LGBT Token, based on Ethereum and the ERC20 Standard.**

+The LGBT Token is a cryptographic asset that follows the ERC-20<sup>token-5</sup> standard for smart contracts running on the public Ethereum<sup>token-1</sup> blockchain.

 Blockchain technology offers new forms of technical innovation for the greater good of the LGBT community.
 Its decentralized nature also ties into the decentralized and grassroots movement that launched the overall LGBT acceptance movement in the first place.
-And while there are benefits and challenges with the current state of blockchain technologies, the following characteristics will be beneficial to the goals of this paper:
+And while there are benefits and challenges with the current state of blockchain technologies, they do present untold opportunities to innovate and use technology for good.

+Reserach on the blockchain is moving incredibly fast and while we have already conducted an extensive 3 month technical feasibility study and implemented initial smart contracts, the details discussed below (including the use of the Ethereum blockchain) are subject to change during the course of development.
+We are certain, that the available infrastructure to allow us to focus on real life use cases.
+This project does not intend to add a significant technological addition to the Ethereum ecosystem, but rather leverage existing technologies to provide value and day-to-day use cases tailored towards the global LGBT community.

+### Why issue a token?

+Crypto-currencies have several high-level benefits that are tailored toward the core missions described in this paper, including:

 #### Decentralized

 The LGBT Token is built on top of a decentralized ledger and while some partners might choose to implement off-chain solutions for performance reasons, the decentralized nature of the Ethereum network is important as an independent and immutable trust layer between the participating parties.
 The LGBT Token is explicitly intended as a digital asset that can be used across apps and businesses.
+The decentralized nature is using consensus algorithms to settle transaction and is therefore immune to centralized or government control.
+Furthermore, its free of discrimination - everyone with an internet connection and phone can access crypto-currency.

+#### Cheap Micropayments

+The blockchain, especially in conjunction with off-chain master-node transactions, brings the promise of much faster and much cheaper transaction fees than are typical when paying by credit card.

+LGBT Token are intented to be used for payment at brick and mortar stores by showing the cashier a QR-code of your public wallet key.
+You can earn tokens for being a loyal customer in the form of discounted purchases where your loyalty is securely and privately stored on the LGBT blockchain.

+Apps that implement the LGBT Token will be able to charge micropayments for unlocking app features that are otherwise usually packaged as subscriptions.
+Being forced to pay a minimum transaction fee of at least 2% and usually a minimum absolute amount like 0.01 USD leaves no room to charge for single uses of features.

+Conversely, users can be rewarded micropayments for ensuring a healthy community or by adding value to the participating apps, for example by generating content, flagging abusive behavior or by simply reporting bugs.<sup>token-7</sup> This aligns incentives since they are monetarily motivated to generate content but have the option to opt-out, for example while they stake a certain number of LGBT tokens.
+Staking can also be used to provide features such as boosting a profile's exposure in a social media app context while that user is staking tokens.

 #### LGBT Identity and Pseudonymity

 Creating a trusted and decentralized identity layer that can be used across the launch partners and others allows a reputation system where each participating party can record the reputations of each within their ecosystem or community and make that information available for others.
 The pseudonymity allows users to protect their physical identities while giving them credibility and authority within the system.

+> By putting *encrypted* identity on the blockchain, there is less fraud and people can trust a decentralized trustless system through asymmetric encryption

+#### Voting & Decentralized Governance

+For the LGBT Impact program, the LGBT Foundation will mint new tokens on a fixed rate of 1% of the circulation at that point.
+The newly minted funds will be distributed towards individuals and organizations.
+To determine the exact allocations of the different organizations, users can cast votes using smart contracts.
+Voting on the blockchain is public and untamperable (while still privacy preserving)<sup>token-6</sup>

+The recently proposed ERC-725 standard<sup>token-8</sup> suggests new standards to enable voting - including delegated voting - to smart contracts on the Ethereum blockchain.
+It is already possible to implement a voting contract using the ERC-20 standard and this is the course we will take for now.
+Implementing "delegated voting" is further down the roadmap but it is feasible that users may nominate a reputable member of the community or third party charity - and let them proxy the user's "delegated vote".

 #### Security

 The information stored in the blockchain is encrypted and maintained by a large network of participants that ensures its consistency.
 Not one actor can get unauthorized access or is able to manipulate or remove information without the consent of the owner.
 This prevents governments and organizations from demanding, hacking or otherwise obtaining this information, an especially critical safeguard in countries where the LGBT community faces repercussions and victimization.

 #### Smart Contracts